Create Your Own Multiplayer Game

 What is your refund policy?

-All refunds are handled in accordance with Teachable’s official refund policy.
-You may request a refund within 15 days of purchase by contacting Teachable support directly.
-Please note that refund requests made after this 15-day window cannot be accepted, and no exceptions will be made.
+Refunds are handled through Teachable’s official policy.
+You can request a refund within 15 days of purchase by contacting Teachable support directly.